Photo designed by Freepik |

 What is in the Policy and who is Eligible?

-To be eligible for this program, applicants must have the following criteria:
+To be eligible for this program, applicants must meet the following criteria:

 - Continuous presence in the United States for ten years or more since at least June 17, 2014